-The government takes the results of the prefectural referendum seriously and continues to do its utmost to mitigate the impact of bases on Okinawa.
+The government takes the results of the prefectural referendum seriously and will continue to do its utmost efforts to mitigate the impact of the U.S. bases in Okinawa.

 It is imperative to prevent MCAS Futenma, which is surrounded by houses and schools and which is said to be the most dangerous base in the world, from continuing to be used indefinitely and to pose a danger.
-The government believes that this view is shared by the local residents.
+The government believes that this view is shared with the people of residents in Okinawa.